The Invisible God is the Most High God

-Genesis 1:26 grammatically proves that Christ spoke for God
+Genesis 1:26-27 proves that Christ spoke for the Invisible God

 Genesis 1:26, “Let Us make man in Our image,” grammatically proves that Christ was the Word, the speaker for the invisible God.